Do Artichokes Grow in Alaska?

 colorful carrots

 There are several basic criteria to consider when choosing varieties—yield, taste, and how easy it is to grow.
 Yield and how easy a variety is to grow are highly specific to where you live.
 Taste is going to be less location-specific, although Alaska grown vegetables tend to be sweeter.
 Another consideration is the nutritional quality of the variety.
-For more help choosing which varieties to grow in your region in Alaska, see what Extension recommends in the Interior, Southeast, or Southcentral Alaska and which varieties performed best in trials at the Experiment Stations in Alaska, Alaska Plant Materials Center, or trials funded by the Alaska Division of Agriculture.
-Continue reading
+For more help choosing which varieties to grow in your region in Alaska, see what Extension recommends in the Interior, and Southcentral Alaska and which varieties performed best in trials at the Experiment Stations in Alaska, Alaska Plant Materials Center, or trials funded by the Alaska Division of Agriculture.
+The Southeast Alaska Farmers Summit has helpful presentations and resources for Southeast Alaska.

 Too Much or Not Enough Zucchini?
 A Matter of Perspective.